szktkyk/gem/README.md

     - MeSH
     - NCBI taxonomy

-- `20221017_metadata.csv` is the outcome dataset.
+- `{date}_metadata.csv` is the outcome dataset.
 The dataset is visualized and searchable in your localhost if you execute `app.py`.

 ## How to use interface in your local environment